15-jul-2020 Images of Spectrumanalyzer

-Mount a 10 Ohm/10 W wire-wound resistor, and remove ferrite bead L7 (RFC) at the bottom of the PCB.
+Mount a 10 Ohm/10 W wire-wound resistor, and remove ferrite bead L7 (RFC at L4) at the bottom of the PCB.
 The wire-wound resistor also acts as a replacement for inductor L7.

 If the PA is not used for a long time and goes back into operation, remove the fuse and let the amplifier an hour long stand idle.
 The filaments then have time to heat up the tubes so that they are sufficiently reactivated.
 My experience is that the mentioned time is sufficient for this type of tubes.

 Incidentally arcing can also be caused by parasitic oscillation which is a result of misalignment of or inadequate grounding of components.
 Given its damage in the depicted tube, I think it's caused by parasitic oscillations, which led to a high voltage.
 The energy could not leave via the high impedance of the plate circuit, and so chose the shortest path via the tube.